 You can combine this with regular pruning and dictate exactly how your plants grow.
 For example, you can train your plants to grow very short and bushy, or you can train them to shoot just a few huge colas up towards your grow lights.
 Check out our full guide on trellis netting.

 Before you know it, it'll be time to harvest your plants, and you will have completed your first indoor grow.
 Follow this grow tent setup guide carefully, and you will set yourself up for heavy yields and potent buds!
-Check out some of our other blog posts for more in-depth guides on all things growing, product reviews, and more!
+If you want to learn more, check out our complete guide to indoor growing.

 Questions?
 Call 888-815-9763 or email us today.